 - The server authenticates the user based on the fields of the request: - If the request uses username and password authentication as in section 3.2.5.1.2.1.1, the server authenticates the user as in a resource owner password credentials grant ([RFC6749] section 4.3) using the client\id, scope, and password fields of the request. - If the request uses user JWT authentication as in section 3.2.5.1.2.1.2, the server processes the request as follows: - 1.
 The server finds the user object in Active Directory with a user principal name ([MS-ADTS] section 5.1.1.1.1) matching the iss field of the assertion JWT. - 2.
-It finds the public key for the signature by finding the value of the msDS-KeyCredentialLink attribute on the user object for which the SHA-256 hash ([FIPS180-2] section 6.2.2) of the attribute value matches the kid field of the assertion JWT.

-If the kid of the authenticated device does not match the kid of the assertion JWT, the server SHOULD verify that the assertion contains the request\nonce field and that it also matches the request\nonce present in the request body (section 3.2.5.1.2.1).
-Otherwise, the server MUST return the "invalid\grant" error using the format described in section 5 of [RFC6749].
+It finds the public key for the signature by finding the value of the msDS-KeyCredentialLink attribute on the user object for which the SHA-256 hash ([FIPS180-2] section 6.2.2) of the attribute value matches the kid field of the assertion JWT. - 3.
+The server then verifies the signature of the assertion JWT by using the public key that was found in the previous step. - 4.
+If any of the corresponding objects or values cannot be found or the signature of the assertion JWT is not valid, the server returns the "invalid\grant" error using the format described in [RFC6749] section 5.2. - If the request uses refresh token authentication as in section 3.2.5.1.2.1.3, the server validates the refresh token as in [RFC6749] section 6. - If the request uses user certificate authentication as in section 3.2.5.1.2.1.4, the server verifies the signature of the assertion JWT and authenticates the user for whom the certificate in the x5c header field was issued. - The server uses the response format described in section 3.2.5.1.2.2 for successful responses; error responses are returned as described in [RFC6749] section 5.2. - If the server requires user interaction at the authorization endpoint ([MS-OAPX] section 3.2.5.1) before processing this request (for example, to give consent or to provide additional authentication), the server returns the interaction\required error using the format described in [RFC6749] section 5.2. - The server does NOT issue an access token. - The server MUST issue a primary refresh token (in place of a normal refresh token) and include it in the refresh\token field of the response.